AndrewKvalheim/treemaker/linux/README_linux.txt

-Only while building a distribution bundle, additional disk space is required beyond that needed when building the program: roughly 8MB, 20MB, 22MB and 40MB for the release, profile, development and debug configurations, respectively.
+Only while building a distribution bundle, additional disk space is required beyond that needed when building the program: roughly 8MB, 20MB, 22MB and 40MB for the release, profile, development and debug configurations, respectively, in i386 platforms.
 All four bundles may coexist.

 4.6.
 TM5L includes some stand-alone, command-line tests which do not involve the GUI.
 They be may used during development and testing to